Twin Perspectives

 beach huts wells next the sea

-Quirky and bursting with colour – and boasting names such as ‘Dolly Mixture’ and ‘Linger Longer’ – the beach huts looked like the ideal base for a day by the sea and I would certainly recommend hiring one when considering things to do in Norfolk.
+Quirky and bursting with colour – and boasting names such as ‘Dolly Mixture’ and ‘Linger Longer’ – the beach huts looked like the ideal base for a day by the sea and I would certainly recommend hiring one when visiting the beach (especially during the summer).

 wells next the sea beac huts